dayseanm04/network/CCNA/Static-Route-LAB/configs/Task3-Router-configs.md

-# Task2 Configureing static routes on the routers
+# Task2 Configuring static routes on the routers

 ### Objective: Configure static routes for the routers